-Payment is due immediately after the sale and may be made by the following: wire transfer in sterling, debit card (Visa debit, Connect or Maestro), credit card (Visa or Mastercard).
+Payment is due immediately after the sale and may be made by the following: wire transfer in sterling and cheque in sterling.
+Please note that debit card (Visa debit, Connect or Maestro) and credit card (Visa or Mastercard) can only be accepted on the day of the sale up to a maximum of £10,000.
 Please note we do not accept cash payments.
-All credit card payments are subject to a 2% service charge, and we do not accept American Express.
 It is Ingles & Hayday Ltd's policy to request new clients to provide proof of identity (by providing some form of government issued identification containing a photograph, such as a passport, identity card or driver's licence) and confirmation of permanent address.
 Cheques should be made payable to Ingles & Hayday Ltd. Although personal and company cheques drawn in Pounds Sterling on UK banks are accepted, you are advised that property will not be released until such cheques have cleared.

 Our bank account details are shown on our invoices.
 Please include your name, Ingles & Hayday Ltd's account number and invoice number with your instructions to your bank.
 Please note that we reserve the right to decline payments received from anyone other than the buyer of record and that clearance of such payments will be required.
 Please contact us if you have any questions concerning clearance.
 We reserve the right to seek identification of the source of funds received.